-IRS often imposes penalties on the taxpayers, but these penalties can be removed or reduced by IRS if the Taxpayer gives a reasonable excuse.
+IRS often imposes penalties on taxpayers, but these penalties can be removed or reduced by the IRS if the taxpayer gives a reasonable excuse.

 Interest is usually not reduced or cancelled.
 The IRS Manual (IRS Policy Statement P-2-7) states: “Any sound reason advanced by a taxpayer as the cause for delay in filing a return, making deposits or paying tax when due will be carefully analyzed.”

-Examples of reasonable cause:
+Examples of reasonable cause for IRS penalty abatement:

-- Death or serious illness of the taxpayer or immediate family member.
+Death or serious illness of the taxpayer or immediate family member.

-- Unavoidable absence of the taxpayer.
+Unavoidable absence of the taxpayer.

-- Destruction by fire or another casualty of the taxpayer’s place of business or records.
+Destruction by fire or another casualty of the taxpayer’s place of business or records.

-- The taxpayer was unable to determine the amount of deposit of tax due for reasons beyond taxpayer’s control.
+The taxpayer was unable to determine the amount of deposit of tax due for reasons beyond taxpayer’s control.

-- Taxpayer’s ability to make deposits or payments has been materially impaired by civil disturbances.
+Taxpayer’s ability to make deposits or payments has been materially impaired by civil disturbances.